Analyzing Multiagent Interactions in Traffic Scenes via Topological Braids: A Case Study on Traffic Datasets

 \subsection{Analysis}

-Table~\ref{tab:scene-details} lists the number of unique braids, and the statistics of TC per scene.
-We see that the set of episodes in each scene is clustered into a small number of unique braids, describing vehicles' interaction patterns.
+The behavior in each scene is clustered into a small number of unique braids, describing vehicles' interaction patterns (see Table~\ref{tab:scene-details}).
 This highlights that real-world traffic tends to collapse to a small set of outcomes.
 The extracted braids are mapped onto the TC values on the right. \figref{fig:TC-examples} depicts episodes of varying TC, drawn from the two datasets, along with their braid representatives and TC scores.
-We qualitatively see how complex interactions get mapped onto higher TC values.
+We see that complex interactions get mapped onto higher TC values.

 \figref{fig:cumulative-plots} shows the empirical cumulative density of TC across the inD and rounD dataset scenes.
-We generally see that each scene has a distinct complexity growth pattern but in both datasets, about $60\%$ of episodes are concentrated below $TC = 1.5$.
-This is highlighted in~\figref{fig:cumulative-plots-counts} which shows the relative frequency of unique braids per scene, organized in order of increasing TC.
+We see that each scene has a distinct complexity growth pattern but in both datasets, about $60\%$ of episodes are concentrated below $TC = 1.5$.
+This is highlighted in~\figref{fig:cumulative-plots-counts}, which shows the relative frequency of unique braids per scene, organized in order of increasing TC.
 We see that the mass of the frequency is concentrated on the left side for both plots, suggesting that the majority of episodes feature a relatively low degree of interaction.
-This indicates that despite the dense traffic exhibited in the datasets (table~\ref{tab:scene-details}), the vast majority of episodes involve traffic that is orderly and well organized.
+This indicates that despite the dense traffic exhibited in the datasets (Table~\ref{tab:scene-details}), the vast majority of episodes involve traffic that is orderly and well organized.
 This is an artifact of the underlying spatiotemporal structure (geometry, traffic rules, driving styles).